hds/hegdenu.net/content/posts/understanding-async-await-4.md

 Let's explain.

-As long as a task is waiting to be woken, the runtime holds a reference to it.
+Until a task completes, it is owned by the runtime.

 And our task owns the future it is currently polling.